Blood and Bourbon

 Example: The characters are pinned down by gunfire from across the street, and they’re stuck hiding behind a dumpster, and are totally out of bullets.
-It would seem that they’re fucked, but one player initiates a Setup—the Storyteller allows for a Wits + Streetwise roll to go back and allow a change of conditions on this city street.
-The player gets two successes.
+It would seem that they’re fucked, but one player initiates a Setup to go back and allow a change of conditions on this city street.
+The other players expend their weekly Setup use so their characters can also be present.

 Fast-forward back to the main scene, and just as they run out of bullets, along comes Joe the Trash Truck Driver, who not only blocks the bullets with his giant monster of a truck, but also backs up, allowing the characters to hop in the back, thus making their escape.